 The lowest temperature that the mustard plant can withstand is 23 degrees Fahrenheit.
 That means, these greens may or may not be ideal in your neck of the woods this winter.

 For it to grow well, it is enough for the air to heat up to at least 37.4 degrees Fahrenheit.
 It is difficult to say how much water the mustard needs.
 The frequency of watering depends directly on how the mustard grows.

 Usually, the mustard plant needs 2 inches of water per week.
 In a month, it should be about 3.93 inches taller.
 If the plant is weak and does not grow as expected or does not want to sprout, then you will need to water it every day.

 Until the plant germinates, the container should be kept in a cool, dark place.
-The mustard plant needs 6-8 hours of sunlight a day.
-In 2 months the plant grows to 7.87 inches tall.
+The mustard plant needs 6 to 8 hours of sunlight a day.
+In 2 months the plant grows to just under 8 inches tall.

-Leek is another popular vegetable to plant and grow in January.
+Leek is another popular vegetable to plant and grow in January that is very similar to onion plants.
 It takes 100 to 150 days from planting to harvesting.
 Leek seeds germinate starting with temperatures just over 32 degrees Fahrenheit.